Easy Louisiana Cajun Red Beans Rice and Sausage

 - Let the beans soak for at least 4 hours or overnight.
 (I always soak them overnight — habit).

 - Drain the water from the beans and rinse with fresh water.
 Now you’re ready to go.

 Homemade Cajun seasoning only takes a minute or two to make.
-You’ll use about 1 tablespoon of the mix in the dish and any leftover seasoning will last for a month in a sealed jar.
+You’ll use about 1 tablespoon of the mix in the dish and any leftover seasoning will last for a month or two in a sealed jar.

 Pro-tip: I save my empty spice jars to put my own spice blends in.
 Just be sure to wash them well before adding spices, so the flavors don’t mingle and label them!